-- Proposing organizations must be members of OGC, or must submit an application for membership if their proposals are accepted. - The OGC Standards will cover some of the technology areas under consideration in the RFQ.
-The relationship between the content of the proposal and the relevant OGC standards should be noted by the Proposing organizations. - Proposing organizations should plan on performing all development work at their own facilities.
+- □ Proposing organizations must be members of OGC, or must submit an application for membership if their proposals are accepted. - □ The OGC Standards will cover some of the technology areas under consideration in the RFQ.
+The relationship between the content of the proposal and the relevant OGC standards should be noted by the Proposing organizations. - □ Proposing organizations should plan on performing all development work at their own facilities.
 These facilities should include a server (where applicable) that is accessible to other participants via the Internet.
-TIEs will be carried out among the participants based on these Internet-accessible servers. - The immediate outcomes of the Geo4NIEM Initiative include Engineering Report(s), which may become new OGC specifications or Best Practices; or implementations that become part of the OGC Network.
+Technology Integration Experiments (TIEs) will be carried out among the participants based on these Internet-accessible servers. - □ The immediate outcomes of the initiative will include Engineering Report(s), which may become new OGC specifications or Best Practices; or implementations that become part of the OGC Network.
 Proposals covering technologies that require licensing should indicate how these technologies can be made available as a (permanent) part of OGC Network.
-Proposals should include description of technologies requiring specific hardware or software environments. - Proposals need not address the full spectrum of the Geo4NIEM architecture as outlined in Annex B. Proposals can focus on specific tasks or portions of that architecture. - Proposing organizations should be prepared to build interoperable components and thus should be prepared to cooperate with other participant development teams, regardless of whether individual proposals covered the full Geo4NIEM architecture or portions of it. - Software components developed in the Geo4NIEM initiative should either be based upon currently shipping products, or should be prototypes or pre-release versions of products that the responding organization intends to sell or otherwise distribute for ultimate deployment.
+Proposals should include a description of technologies requiring specific hardware or software environments.

-- Responding organizations must participate in the full course of interface and component development, test and integration experiments, and other essential activities throughout the initiative in order to have access to and participate in demonstration exercises. - Proposal selection and funding may be awarded on the basis of portions of the proposal deemed most likely to lead to a successful Geo4NIEM implementation. - Proposing organizations may propose to provide alternatives to the Geo4NIEM architecture.
+- □ Proposals need not address the full spectrum of this initiative's architecture as outlined in Annex B. Proposals can focus on specific tasks or portions of that architecture. - □ Proposing organizations should be prepared to build interoperable components and thus should be prepared to cooperate with other participant development teams, regardless of whether their proposals covered the full initiative architecture or portions of it. - □ Software components implemented in this initiative should either be based upon currently shipping products, or should be prototypes or pre-release versions of products that the responding organization intends to sell or otherwise distribute for ultimate deployment. - □ Responding organizations must participate in the full course of interface and component development, test and integration experiments, and other essential activities throughout the initiative in order to have access to and participate in demonstration exercises. - □ Proposal selection and funding may be awarded on the basis of portions of the proposal deemed most likely to lead to a successful project implementation. - Proposing organizations may propose to provide alternatives to the project architecture.
 However, it should be noted that proposals would be selected on the basis of how successfully the various components of all the selected responses interoperate.
 Radically different architectures that would require intensive rework on the part of a majority of the participants would have to be supported by cost/benefit analysis.
 Advance coordination with affected participants to present a coherent, realistic, and reasonable approach will greatly improve chances of acceptance by the proposal review team. - Proposing organizations should be familiar with the existing OGC Network.
-OGC Network provides a set of services, datasets, components, toolkits, and reference materials that can and should be used to leverage Geo4NIEM. - Proposing organizations shall use the supplied template and forms to complete to their proposals.
+OGC Network provides a set of services, datasets, components, toolkits, and reference materials that can and should be used to leverage results for this initiative. - □ Proposing organizations shall use the supplied template and forms to prepare their proposals.

-Organizations choosing to respond to this RFQ/CFP are expected to have representatives available to attend the following teleconferences:
+Organizations choosing to respond to this RFQ/CFP are expected to have representatives available to attend or participate in the following teleconferences or activities:

-- 1. Questions Due and Bidders' teleconference - 2.
+- 1. Questions Due and Bidders' Q&A teleconference - 2.
 Negotiations with selected organizations.

-Furthermore, selected organizations and participants offering In-Kind Contributions shall plan to send at least one technical representative to the Kickoff Workshop.
+Organizations selected and awarded cost share funding to participate in the initiative; and participants offering In-Kind Contributions shall plan to send at least one technical representative to the Kickoff Workshop.

-Specific dates for the events listed above are provided in the Geo4NIEM Master Schedule (RFQ/CFP Main Body, Section 4.)
+Specific dates for the events identified above are provided in the project's Master Schedule (RFQ/CFP Main Body, Section 4.)